Arzu Formánek, BSc in Mathematics, MA in Philosophy

 • 06.2021 // The Society for Philosophy and Technology Conference (SPT-2021): Talk Title: "Implications of Sociomorphing for the Moral Status of Robots".

-• 10.2019 // Graduate Student Philosophy Workshop: Talk Title: "Machine ethics: questions and objectives", Bogazici University, Istanbul, Turkey.
+• 10.2019 // Graduate Student Philosophy Workshop at Bogazici University: Talk Title: "Machine ethics: questions and objectives".

-• 07.2019 // Third Immanuel Kant International Summer School: Talk Title: "Predictive Processing and Transcendental Idealism", Kaliningrad, Russia.
+• 07.2019 // Third Immanuel Kant International Summer School: Talk Title: "Predictive Processing and Transcendental Idealism", Kaliningrad.

 • 12.2018 // CIFAR Winter School of Neuroscience of Consciousness: Talk Title: "Intelligence vs Consciousness" (group presentation), Montebello, Canada.